Ask me about....

 Mary Ryan, Ph.D.

-Assistant Professor of Political Science and Director of Public Policy Program
+Assistant Professor and Chair of Public Service and Community Studies; Director of Public Policy Program

-Dr. Ryan is an Assistant Professor in Political Science she teaches classes on inequality, global ethics, public administration, and public policy.
-Dr. Ryan also directs the Public Policy Program at W&J.
+As an Assistant Professor, Dr. Ryan teaches classes on inequality, American political thought, U.S. environmental politics, global ethics, public administration, and public policy.
+Dr. Ryan chairs the new Public Service and Community Studies department and also directs the Public Policy program at W&J.

-Dr. Ryan’s research interests center primarily on sociopolitical theory, social justice, race and racism, and public policy (see a detailed publication list below).
+Dr. Ryan’s research interests center on political theory, social justice, moral philosophy, structural racism, and public policy (see a detailed publication list below).
 She has presented her research at dozens of conferences in the U.S. and around the world.
 She is the recipient of the 2018 Best Paper Award in Identity Politics at the Northeastern Political Science Association for her paper “Harvesting U.S. Democracy: The Kerner Commission on Police Brutality, White Supremacy, and Race”.

 - Ryan, M. and Brunsma, D. 2020.
 “Solidarity and Struggle: White Anti-Racist Activism in the Time of Trump.”
 In J.S.
 Carter, D. Embrick, and C. Lippard (Eds.), Protecting Whiteness: Whitelash and the Rejection of Racial Equality. (pp. 240-254) Seattle: University of Washington Press.